The Shin Splint Solution: Online Training That Prevents Pain Recurrence

 • Author: Zoe Patler

-Medically reviewed by Maria Vasquez, NASM Certified Personal Trainer and Sports Nutrition Coach with expertise in Functional Training and Running Coaching.
+This guide is medically reviewed by Maria Vasquez, NASM Certified Personal Trainer and Sports Nutrition Coach with expertise in Functional Training and Running Coaching.
 CPR/AED certified for safe, effective workouts.
 Dedicated to helping you achieve strength, endurance, and optimal health.

 table of contents